The Expert of Subtle Revisions

-The Expert of Subtle Revisions is a 2025 novel by Kirsten Menger-Anderson.
-The novel blends aspects of the speculative and historical fiction genres.
+The Expert of Subtle Revisions is the debut novel of Kirsten Menger-Anderson.
+It is described as "a taut, genre-bending historical mystery."

+The 2025 novel blends aspects of the speculative and historical fiction genres.

 Plot

 The story is told through several different perspectives.
 Hase is a young woman living in the Bay Area in 2016.
 Josef and Anton are academics in 1930s Austria.
 When Hase's father goes missing, she sets out to find him only to be drawn into a historical mystery surrounding the Engelhardt Circle, a group of dissident philosophers and mathematicians in 1930s Austria, and the Zedlacher Institute, whose founder claimed to have met a time traveler affiliated with the Circle as a young man.
 To solve the mystery, Hase follows clues left behind by her father that are hidden in Wikipedia edits and deleted articles.

 Development history

 Menger-Anderson was inspired to write the novel by the story of her grandfather, Karl Menger, who was a professor at the University of Vienna who was forced to flee to the United States because of rising antisemitism.
 The novel's cover mimics the look of a Wikipedia article.